-Since 1999, Children’s Scholarship Fund-Charlotte (CSF-C) has invested over $9 million in approximately 7,000 scholarships to children at risk of failure in their assigned schools in Mecklenburg County.
+Since 1999, Children’s Scholarship Fund-Charlotte (CSF-C) has invested in excess of $10 million in an estimated 7,500 scholarships to children at risk of failure in their assigned schools in Mecklenburg County.
 Recent quantitative studies confirm that our organization is making a significant difference and changing the trajectory of children’s lives through the intrinsic power of education.

 CSF-C’s Student Outcomes Study (2006 – 2014)